kierenholt/curfew/README.md

 booking list shows detail i.e. start to end time add setup guide pages

+setting for logging requests of unrestricted users

+combo box change on requests page needs to refresh the list

+a common menu for users. everywhere the user appears.

+add setting so that cooldown is a complete block for that period of time, they can't even sign back in. i.e. its a ban

 device needs to show most recent request

 match more than one domain component using dot